sagar87/tensorsignatures/docs/tutorials.rst

 In addition to strand biases, TensorSignatures evaluates the activity of signatures in transcribed vs. untranscribed and early vs. late replicating regions.
-To visualize the these coefficients for our artificial dataset, we again make use of the code:`ts.heatmap` function
+To visualize the these coefficients for our artificial dataset, we again make use of the :code:`ts.heatmap` function

 >>> plt.figure(figsize=(6,3))